scikit-hep/pyjet/README.rst

    np.dtype([('E', 'f8'), ('px', 'f8'), ('py', 'f8'), ('pz', 'f8')])

+Note that the field names of the input array need not match 'pT', 'eta', 'phi', 'mass' etc. pyjet only assumes that the first four fields are those quantities.
-This array may have additional fields of any type.
+This array may also have additional fields of any type.
 Additional fields will then become attributes of the ``PseudoJet`` objects.

 See the `examples <https://github.com/ndawe/pyjet/tree/master/examples>`_ to